feiqi9047/Project-Conversion/README.md

 The data was collected from an anonymous company's social media ad campaign that was made available on Kaggle.
 The dataset contains 1143 observations and 11 variables.
 There are a total of 3 unique company campaigns and 691 various facebook campaigns included in this dataset.

-The model aims to predict whether the conversion was successful via purchase (1: bought, 0: didn't buy) for an independent facebook user.
+The model aims to predict whether the conversion was successful via purchase (1: bought, 0: didn't buy) for each ad campaign.
 The independent variables in the model consist of the following:

 - ad_id: an unique ID for each ad
 - xyz_campaign_id: an ID associated with each ad campaign of the anonymous company